liesware/coherence/README.md

 Through Github

 ## Contact

-liesware 4t liesware d0t com , only concise and well-reasoned feedback are welcome. please be critic with yourself before writing.
+We will be so happy to listent to you, only concise and well-reasoned feedback are welcome. please be critic with yourself before writing.

-## Webpage
+_coherence 4t liesware d0t com_

 [Link](https://coherence.liesware.com/)